eiskarlsson/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 1. **Sign in** → Use the `Username` and `Password` from the "Azure Credentials" section in your Skillable Lab instructions panel.
 1. You may be presented with a "Welcome to Microsoft Azure" screen.
 Click **Cancel** (to dismiss it) or click **Get Started** (to take an introductory tour of the Azure Portal).
 1. You should be taken directly to the Resource Groups page for your subscription.
-    - You should see an `rg-AITOUR` resource.
+    - You should see an `rg-LIMBODATINGCHAT` resource.
 This was created for you and contains all the resources needed to build and deploy your RAG-based copilot.
-1. **Click** `rg-AITOUR` to visit the Resource Group overview page.
+1. **Click** `rg-LIMBODATINGCHAT` to visit the Resource Group overview page.
     - **Check:** Deployments (under "Essentials") - You should see: *35 succeeded*.
     - **Check:** Resources (in Overview) - You should see: *15 resources*.